Amid new bombings, Ukraine now seen as a war of attrition

 Some Russians also have fled their country amid a widespread crackdown on dissent.
 Russia has arrested thousands of antiwar protesters, muzzled independent media and cut access to social media sites like Facebook and Twitter.

-In Ukraine, Zelenskyy ordered the activities of 11 political parties with links to Russia to be suspended during the period of martial law.
+Zelenskyy ordered the activities of 11 Ukrainian political parties with links to Russia to be suspended amid martial law.
 The largest of those parties has 44 out of 450 seats in parliament.

 “Activities by politicians aimed at discord and collaboration will not succeed,” he said.